Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Shrinkage priors for robust FAB confidence regions

-where $F_{\tau^2}(\tau^2)$ is a CDF on $(0, \infty)$.
-Scale mixtures of normals encompass several priors used in the literature.
-For instance, by defining $\tau^2$ as a discrete random variable that takes values $0$ and $\tau_0^2$, one recovers the spike and slab prior used by \citet{Hoff2019}.
-In this case, the marginal likelihood $f(y)$ is available in closed form, but its tails do not satisfy the assumptions of \cref{thm:robustCR}.
-Conversely, taking $\tau^2$ to be an inverse-gamma random variable induces a student-t distribution for $\pi(\theta)$.
-The resulting marginal likelihood $f(y)$ exhibits power-law tails, thereby leading to robust FAB-CRs, but it must be computed numerically, making it cumbersome to compute them.
-Instead, we focus on specific choices of the mixing distribution $F_{\tau^2}(\tau^2)$ that lead to priors satisfying the assumptions of \cref{thm:robustCR} for different values of $\kappa$, while maintaining tractability.
-In particular, \cref{sec:vanishing_influence} presents a flexible class of shrinkage priors with vanishing influence ($\kappa=0$), whereas \cref{sec:bounded_influence} discusses a prior with non-vanishing, but bounded, influence ($\kappa>0$).
-While all the priors mentioned below have already appeared in the literature on robust Bayesian inference, none of them has been previously studied in the context of FAB.
+where $F_{\tau^2}(\tau^2)$ is a CDF on $[0, \infty)$ that does not depend on $\sigma$.
+Such priors are symmetric, satisfy the scale property in \cref{prop:w_properties}, and encompass several priors used in the literature.
+By defining $\tau^2$ as a discrete random variable taking values $0$ and $\tau_0^2$, one recovers the spike and slab prior used by \citet{Hoff2019}, whose marginal likelihood $f(y)$ is tractable, but does not satisfy the assumptions of \cref{thm:robustCR}.
+Instead, taking $\tau^2$ to be an inverse-gamma random variable induces a Student-$t$ prior, whose marginal likelihood $f(y)$ has power-law tails, leading to robust FAB-CRs, but must be computed numerically.
+Below, we identify scale mixtures that combine shrinkage, robustness, and closed-form marginal likelihoods. \Cref{sec:vanishing_influence} treats priors with vanishing influence ($\kappa=0$), whereas \cref{sec:bounded_influence} discusses a prior with bounded, non-vanishing influence ($\kappa>0$).
+Although these priors appear in the literature on robust Bayesian inference, none of them has been previously studied in the context of FAB.